University Withdrawal Procedures

 475 Stadium Mall Drive

 West Lafayette, IN 47907-2050

-A panel of staff members in the Office of the Dean of Students will review the request on the Tuesday following receipt of the request.
+A panel of staff members in the Office of the Dean of Students will review the request once per week.
 Decisions will be sent to the student's Purdue email address.